ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ## Sidechains {#sidechains}

 A sidechain is a separate blockchain which runs in parallel to mainnet and operates independently.
 It has its own consensus algorithm ([Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority), [Delegated proof-of-stake](https://en.bitcoinwiki.org/wiki/DPoS), [Byzantine fault tolerance](https://decrypt.co/resources/byzantine-fault-tolerance-what-is-it-explained), and so on).
 It is connected to the main chain by a two-way bridge.

+What makes sidechains particularly exciting is that the chain works the same as the main Ethereum chain because it's based on [the EVM](/developers/docs/evm/).
+It doesn't use Ethereum, it is Ethereum.
+This means if you want to use sidechains, it's just a matter of deploying it to sidechains.
+It looks, feels, and acts just like the Ethereum main chain–you write contracts in Solidity, and interact with the chain via the Web3 API.

 | Pros                                             | Cons                                                                                           |
 | ------------------------------------------------ | ---------------------------------------------------------------------------------------------- |